Freezanator/Some-Beginning/README.md

 # Some Beginning

-**Some Beginning** is a medieval-themed visual novel game developed by a group of friends.
+**Some Beginning** is a medieval-themed visual novel developed by a group of friends.
 In this game, you will journey through an enticing story and interact with charming characters!

 </br></br>